emiliajk/setlist-predictor/README.md

 ## Ideas for future improvements

-- Give the model information about the age of the songs played (as of now, the model understands which songs are played frequently but does not know whether a song is still likely to be played now)
+- Give the model information about the age of the songs played (so far, the model understands which songs are played frequently but does not know whether a song is still likely to be played now)
 - Incorporate data about the concert venue